 8. Practice self-love

 It’s true: without truly loving and embracing yourself as you are, you will struggle to unconditionally love your partner.
 Instead, you will impose endless expectations, demands, and beliefs on them surrounding who they “should” be and how they “should” act.
 By practicing self-love, and accepting all the light and darkness within you, you will deepen your spiritual connection with your partner.
 True change comes from within, so if you want your relationship to become richer, you need to make your relationship with yourself richer.

 Holding onto grudges and mental “tallies” of wrongdoings is a surefire way to sully any relationship.
 The more you hold onto grievances, the more isolated and distant you will feel from your partner.
 If you tend to hold grudges, try to make space for yourself to let go and open your heart to forgiveness.
 Most likely, you may need to openly communicate how you feel to your partner in a respectful and non-violent manner to seek closure.

 Even Soulmate and Twin Flame Relationships Become Stale

 We tend to idealize our relationships, even soulmate, and twin flame connections.
 But the truth is that no matter what type of relationship or karmic agreement you have, you will eventually experience dullness.
 No relationship will stay vibrant consistently, no matter how magical.

 The trick is to distinguish between natural cyclical dullness and deeply unhealthy relationships.
 Sometimes, we get stranded in relationships that keep us spiritually stagnant or trapped in victim, martyr, persecutor, rescuer or love addict roles.
-If you believe that you might be struggling with a toxic relationship, take our toxic relationship test.
-There is more advice on the results page.
+If you believe that you might be struggling with a toxic relationship, read that article for further advice.

 So tell me, did this article help?
 What ways have you rekindled a spiritual connection with your partner?